Improved DIQKD protocols with finite-size analysis: Finite-size security proof

 where $\Sigma_j(q)$ denotes the set of states of the form $(\map_j\otimes\idmap_{R})(\omega_{R_{j-1}R})$ such that the reduced state on $D_j$ has distribution $q$.
 Analogously, a real-valued affine function $\fmax$ defined on probability distributions over $\mathcal{D}$ is called a \emph{max-tradeoff function} if

-The infimum and supremum of an empty set are defined as $+\infty$ and $-\infty$ respectively. \end{definition} With these definitions, we can now state the theorem: \begin{proposition} (Entropy accumulation theorem~\cite{DF19,LLR+19}) Consider a sequence of EAT channels $\{\map_j\}_{j\in\upto{n}}$ and a state of the form $\rho = (\map_n \circ\dots \circ\map_1 \otimes \idmap_E)\left(\rho^0_{R_0E}\right)$ satisfying the Markov conditions
+The infimum and supremum of an empty set are defined as $+\infty$ and $-\infty$ respectively. \end{definition} With these definitions, we can now state the theorem: \begin{proposition} (Entropy accumulation theorem~\cite{DF19,LLR+21}) Consider a sequence of EAT channels $\{\map_j\}_{j\in\upto{n}}$ and a state of the form $\rho = (\map_n \circ\dots \circ\map_1 \otimes \idmap_E)\left(\rho^0_{R_0E}\right)$ satisfying the Markov conditions

 Let $\fmin$ be a min-tradeoff function for $\{\map_j\}_{j\in\upto{n}}$ and consider any $h\in\mathbb{R}, \eps\in(0,1), \alpha\in(1,2)$.
-Then for any event $\Omega \subseteq \mathcal{D}^n$ such that $\fmin(\freq_{\str{d}}) \geq h$ for all $\str{d}\in\Omega$, we have\footnote{This expression differs slightly from those in~\cite{DF19,LLR+19} because we have not performed the simplifications based on $\smf{\eps} \leq \log(2/\eps^2)$ and $\alpha < 2$ (though the former is only a very small improvement for typical values of $\eps$).
-We also remark that in~\cite{LLR+19}, a modification was made to the EAT to improve its dependence on the $\Var$ term.
-However, it appears that this improvement mainly has an effect when $\fmin$ (which must be affine) differs from the tight bound on $H(S_j|T_jR)$.
-For the DIQKD protocol we study, these bounds appear to be equal in the regime of interest (see Sec.~\ref{sec:1rndresults}), and hence we do not expect any improvement by using that technique. }
+Then for any event $\Omega \subseteq \mathcal{D}^n$ such that $\fmin(\freq_{\str{d}}) \geq h$ for all $\str{d}\in\Omega$, we have\footnote{This expression differs slightly from those in~\cite{DF19,LLR+21} because we have not performed the simplifications based on $\smf{\eps} \leq \log(2/\eps^2)$ and $\alpha < 2$ (though the former is only a very small improvement for typical values of $\eps$).
+We also remark that in~\cite{LLR+21}, a modification was made to the EAT to improve its dependence on the $\Var$ term, which we have not included here as it involves a further optimization that would significantly increase the complexity of our keyrate computations.
+(In an earlier version of this work, we stated that this modification did not make a difference here as our choice of affine $\fmin$ is essentially equal to the tight bound on $H(S_j|T_jR)$ in our scenario; however, this was in error as this equality does not hold on e.g.~any parts of the domain where $\fmin$ is negative.)
+Still, we would expect that such an optimization would not yield better keyrates than the collective-attacks scenario (shown in Fig.~\ref{fig:experiments}) at least, so the potential improvement is limited to some extent.}

 where $\smf{\eps}$ is as defined in Eq.~\eqref{eq:VK}, and